hexbatch/apple-core/v1/docs/core/step-1-bounds/time-api.md

 Bounds cannot be edited, remove a bounds from an attribute and add in a new one

-Bound names can be unique to the bounds of the user, and follow the same rules with numbers, spaces and punctuation Bound names cannot be aliased, but they are not public either, nobody is going to see your bound names
+Bound names can be unique to the bounds of the user, and follow the same rules with numbers, spaces and punctuation Bound names cannot be aliased, but they are not public either, only your admin group will see your bound names

 :id here is either the guid of the bounds, or the bound name.
 The id must be owned by the user